If you're looking to learn about the different types of heels and high heel styles for women, your search is over!

 What is a stacked heel, you ask?
-The stacked heel has less to do with its shape and everything to do with it’s constructions.
+The stacked heel has less to do with its shape and everything to do with its construction.

 It's a heel made of thin stacked layers of materials, usually leather or wood, that one can see via subtle horizontal stripes.
 See the shoes above.

 Sometimes, a stacked heel is covered in leather or other materials.
-Stacked heels have mostly been seen on cowboy boots and similar boots with thicker heels, such as block, cone or Cuban heels.
+Stacked heels are mostly seen on cowboy boots and similar boots with thicker heels, such as block, cone or Cuban heels.

 This heel type has had many fashionable moments on sleek ankle boots, loafers and high heel shoes alike.
 Shop stacked heel shoes here.